alxshelepenok/lumen/content/posts/fleek-leak-01.md

 Fleek.xyz is built with a modular, independent service structure in mind (as mentioned [here](https://blog.fleek.co/posts/fleek-xyz-architecture-overview)) to unlock maximum composability, freedom, and extensibility for web3 developers.
 Internally, this means the ability to work on multiple services in parallel!

 We are currently focused on four main services:
-- IPFS Pinning Service [ **Jan 18th** ]
+- IPFS Pinning [ **Jan 18th** ]
-- IPNS Management Service [ **Jan 18th** ]
+- IPNS Management [ **Jan 18th** ]
-- Sites Deployment Service [ **Jan 23rd** ]
+- Sites Deployment [ **Jan 23rd** ]
-- Custom Domains Service [ **Jan 23rd** ]
+- Custom Domains [ **Jan 23rd** ]

-The cool thing about the new Fleek.xyz architecture is that you’ll be able to use any of these services independent of each other or pick and choose the ones you want.
+The cool thing about the new Fleek.xyz architecture is that **you’ll be able to use any of these services independent of each other or pick and choose the ones you want**.
 This will enable developers to create their own stack, with brand new interactions between different web3 protocols that haven’t been seen or thought of before.

 The latter is sort of what we’re doing for our custodied services in our UI - We’re simply telling the story that we want to tell, in order to make use-case driven flows.
 For example, deploying a site to an ENS name, and automatically back up all of your asset files to the storage provider of your choice.
 We’ll be creating all of this by **consuming the exact same Fleek SDK that you’ll have access to**.

 In addition to these four services, **we’re working on two cross-service services** (say that five times fast): Authentication & Event Passing.